Key Lesson: When control (manipulation or domination) is present in a relationship, it will, at some point, become intolerable.

 15. Memorize and explain, “Imaginary fears refuse to use MAY for unknown outcomes.”

-16. Memorize and quote what the acronym “FEAR” means.
+16. Memorize the acronym “FEAR” and explain what it means.

-17. What is the benefit of remembering change is their responsibility?
+17. How would you benefit by remembering change is their responsibility?
 What is your responsibility?

 18. Explain the control boomerang.